Public Applications

 The Application Forms

-Public applications use the same form templates you've configured in Settings > Application Forms.
-Any custom fields, sections, or questions you've added to your adoption, foster, or volunteer forms will appear in the public version.
+Public applications use the same form templates you've configured in Settings > Forms.
+Any custom fields, sections, or questions you've added to your adoption, foster, volunteer, or surrender forms will appear in the public version.

 What Happens After Submission